 Feeling no pressure to put in a fast time or even complete the whole race (having run Omaha already in 2010 in 3:28), I employed Jeff Galloway‘s run/walk method.
 This entailed running 0.9 miles and walking 0.1 miles every mile.
 I’ve never done this in a marathon before so was curious as to how well it would work out, especially since I had passed on Galloway’s recommendation to new marathoners.
 The guru (who represented the U.S. in the Olympics in the 70s) said that the walking would “reset” the body and enable it to go farther, all while not dragging down the average pace too much.

 He was right about the latter.
 While running the first half, my instantaneous running pace was 9:20-9:30/mile, and with the walking factored in, my mile splits were still in the 9:45/mile range despite walking pace being a mere 15 minutes/mile.
-I finished the first half in 2:05—a mere three minutes more than the second half of yesterday’s marathon despite running 99.9% of it—and was thinking that maybe a 4:10 finish was possible.
+I finished the first half in 2:05—a mere three minutes more than the second half of yesterday’s marathon despite running 99.9% of that—and was thinking that maybe a 4:10 finish was possible.

 At Mile 15 of this out-and-back course, I passed by Mel going the other direction, who was at Mile 11 and clearly had decided to do the full marathon after all.
 She asked how I was doing.
 “Good!”
 I sincerely replied.